Seth Michelson: Poetry

-He is the author of 16 volumes of original poetry, poetry in translation, and an anthology of poetry.
+He is the author of 19 volumes of original poetry, poetry in translation, and anthologies of poetry.

 He has been credited with "seeking transformation through opposition", with his poems having "at their core an acknowledgement of love—a love of family, love of language and poetry, love of music and nature.
 And it is through love that perhaps we can find the strength to face the greatest fears that lie ahead."

 His teaching, writing, and translations address injustice through compassion.
 This includes his translation of female poets and his work with incarcerated people.
 Of the latter, the scholar and critic Montse Feu writes, "Until Seth Michelson’s Dreaming America, though, no book had exclusively focused on the lives of the incarcerated children."

 His most recent book of original poetry in English is Swimming Through Fire (2017), and it has been translated into Serbian as Plivanje kroz vatru (2020) by Vida Ognjenovic.

-His most recent book of original poetry in Spanish is Rengo (2022).
+His most recent book of original poetry in Spanish is Rengo (2024), from internationally esteemed Valparaíso Ediciones.

 His most recent book of poetry in translation is The Sun of Always (2022), and it is trilingual, featuring the poetry in Mapudungun, Spanish, and English.